Welcome to the 13 Days of Halloween

 Song of the Day

 I am seriously in love with this cover.
-I’m also now a wee bit of a fan of Broken Peach.
+I’m also now a wee bit of a Broken Peach fan.

 Your Crypt or Mine?